hashicorp/consul/website/source/intro/getting-started/join.html.markdown

 this is the address that Consul listens on, and it *must* be accessible by all other nodes in the cluster.
 While a `bind` address is not strictly necessary, it's always best to provide one.
-Consul will by default attempt to listen on the first private IP on a system, but will fail to start with an error if multiple private IPs are found.
+Consul will by default attempt to listen on all IPv4 interfaces on a system, but will fail to start with an error if multiple private IPs are found.
 Since production servers often have multiple interfaces, specifying a `bind` address assures that you will never bind Consul to the wrong interface.